|

 Red earned four varsity letters in football and played

-defense and offense for Geneva.
-Red was rated one of the
+defense and offense.
+Red was rated one of the best

-best tackles in the district and was able to shift
+tackles in the district and was able to shift positions

-positions to the backfield toward the end of his senior
+to the backfield toward the end of his senior season to

-Upon graduation, Red signed with the NFL's Portsmouth
+Upon graduation from Geneva, Red signed with the NFL's

-Spartans (nka the Detroit Lions).
-He was sent to the
+Portsmouth Spartans (nka the Detroit Lions).
+He was sent

-Philadelphia Eagles and became a member of the first
+to the Philadelphia Eagles and became a member of the

-Philadelphia Eagles team in 1933.
-The Eagles played nine
+first Philadelphia Eagles team in 1933.
+The Eagles

-Chicago Bears, ending in a 3-3 tie.
-Red was in the
+champion Chicago Bears, ending in a 3-3 tie.
+Red was in

-Football Hall of Famers Bronko Nagurski and "Galloping
+Pro Football Hall of Famers Bronko Nagurski and

 On November 19, 1933, in Philadelphia at the Baker Bowl,